cBioPortal/datahub/public/paad_cptac_2021/README.md

 - From file `circRNA_RSEM_UQ_log2_Tumor.cct.txt`: circRNA expression RSEM, log2(+1) transformed.
 - Transformed as generic assay.
 Other added columns were ENTITY_STABLE_ID, NAME and GENE_SYMBOL (unnamed).

+# Segment data

+- From file `SCNA_log2_segment_level.cct.txt` file.
+- The coordinates were transformed from hg38 to hg19, in the same way as for the mutation data.
+The rows for which there was no match for hg19 coordinates were removed (3240 out of 28079).

 # Phosphoproteomics data